Master (soundtrack): Background score

 Lokesh Kanagaraj watched the final mix of the film score composed by Anirudh, before they attended the film's promotional event in Hyderabad, and praised his work stating that the "background score will take the film to the next level".
 After the response received for the film's musical score, Anirudh worked on mastering the film's tunes in order to release it as a separate soundtrack.
 The original soundtrack featuring the film score was released by Sony Music South on 5 February 2021.
-The "JD Intro" background music was featured during the title credits of Beast (2022), Varisu (2023), Leo (2023) and The Greatest of All Time (2024).
+The "JD Intro" background music was featured during the title credits of Beast (2022), Varisu (2023), Leo (2023), The Greatest of All Time (2024) and Jana Nayagan (2026).